theicct/polaris-doc/index.md

 title: Polaris Model Documentation
 ---

-The ICCT's Polaris model is a global maritime emissions projection model covering all ocean transport activity.
+The ICCT's Polaris model is a Python-based, global maritime emissions projection model covering all ocean transport activity.

 It was first developed in 2022-23 by Gabe Alvarez, Sola Zheng, Francielle Carvalho, Jakob Schmidt, Erik Pronk, Bryan Comer, and Josh Miller.